-- i) The new volunteer driver submits all documents in due form: - ii) The new driver's file is complete and accepted by the KRSC staff; - iii) The driver accepts and completes a first trip; - iv) The volunteer who referred him will receive a gas card worth \$100.
+- i.
+The new volunteer driver submits all documents in due form; - ii.
+The new driver's file is complete and accepted by the KRSC staff; - iii.
+The driver accepts and completes a first trip; - iv.
+The volunteer who referred him will receive a gas card worth \$100.

-3. Rates for Clients
+4. Rates for Clients

 Clients pay a rate of \$0.25 per kilometer based on the calculated distance between the driver's place of residence, the customer's residence and the destination (round trip if necessary).
+In the case of the accessible van, the distance calculated covers only the customer's place of residence to the destination (round trip if necessary).
 The mileage of the requested drive is calculated by the person responsible for the dispatch and in turn informs the client and the driver of the amount to be paid or collected.
 Transportation service clients must pay volunteers for their trip in cash upon the driver's arrival.
 The minimum amount a customer will pay for a ride is \$10, regardless of the distance travelled.
 A customer may have an attendant with them if they are unable to travel alone between the parking lot or drop-off area and their destination.

-Volunteer drivers are not allowed to accept tips - all tips received will be given to the KRSC and returned to the Regional Transportation Program.
+Volunteer drivers are not allowed to accept tips - all tips received will be given to the KRSC and returned to the Regional Transportation Program in the form of donations.